 - The role of international organizations and development partners in TVET reform in Egypt.

 - The importance of new national initiatives with international partners such as “Work as a technician” & “TVET EGYPT” and others.

 - Developing the internal quality assurance in Technical and Vocational Education and preparing for ETQAAN Authority.

 - The labor market trends and future employment-related perspectives for TVET graduates.

 - TVET leaders in public institutions & the understanding of their strategic role in the country’s economic development.

-- The impact of the digital transformation and 4th Industrial Revolution on labor markets and How can TVET systems respond to future demands?
-What are the digital skills required?
+- The impact of digital transformation on labor markets.
+How can TVET systems respond to future demands?
+What are digital skills required?